-Operational risks are managed to mitigate a potential negative impact on Latvijas Banka's operation, reputation or financial position or financial performance resulting from inadequate or erroneous execution of Latvijas Banka's processes, acts or omissions on the part of an employee, inadequate operation or unavailability of either the infrastructure of information systems, the information systems, or other infrastructure of Latvijas Banka, or external events..
+Operational risks are managed to ensure efficient attainment of quality result of a process or project as scheduled/within the specified time frame as well as continuous, adequate and safe implementation of the process, mitigating such a potential negative impact on Latvijas Banka's capability to accomplish its tasks, on its reputation or financial position and financial performance, that could be triggered by an inadequate or erroneous implementation of Latvijas Banka's processes, acts or omissions on the part of an employee, or unavailability of an employee; inadequate operation or unavailability of either the infrastructure of information systems, the information systems, or other infrastructure of Latvijas Banka, or external events.

-Latvijas Banka's operational risks are managed subject to a uniform operational risk management framework, with the major operational risks being compliance risks (inter alia in preventing conflict of interests, anticorruption control, personal data protection, prevention of money laundering and terrorism financing, and ensuring workplace environment protection), risks related to business continuity, physical security, information security and information systems (including cyber security).
+Latvijas Banka's operational risks are managed subject to a uniform operational risk management framework, with the major operational risks being compliance risks (inter alia in preventing conflict of interests, anti-corruption control, personal data protection, prevention of money laundering and terrorism financing, and ensuring workplace environment protection), risks related to business continuity, physical security, information security and information systems (including cyber security).